Trade guide

 A realistic 2026 range is around £28,000 - £45,000, depending on location, tickets, overtime, employer type, and how independently you can work.

-Entry requirements vary.
-Useful qualifications and signals include CSCS or utility sector card, Street Works/NRSWA useful, Manual handling and excavation safety, CAT and Genny/service avoidance training.
+There is no single required qualification.
+Most employers ask for a CSCS or utility sector card, manual handling and excavation safety training, and CAT and Genny (service avoidance) training.
+Street Works/NRSWA tickets help.
 Check local job adverts before paying for a course.

 Yes, but many start through trainee, assistant, operative, mate, or labouring roles such as utilities labourer, street works operative, water network operative.